ccabanero/MidpointSlider/README.md

 ##Usage (with Storyboards)

-Step 1.
+MidpointSlider can also be added to your project using Storyboards by performing the following steps:

+__Step 1__.
 In Xcode, drag a UIView to your target scene in your Storyboard.
 In the __Size Inspector__, change the height of the view to __30__.
 Change the width and position to any values that you'd like.
 See screenshot below.

 ![screenshot](/imgs/xcode_screen1.png)

-Step 2.
+__Step 2__.
 In the __Identity Inspector__, declare the class as __MidpointSlider__ and press enter.
 You will see the MidpointSlider control appear.
 See screenshot below.

 ![screenshot](/imgs/xcode_screen2.png)

-Step 3.
+__Step 3__.
 In the __Attributes Inspector__, change the minimum slider value, maximum slider value, current value, and tint color of the MidpointSlider to values that make sense for your application.
 See screenshot below.

 ![screenshot](/imgs/xcode_screen3.png)

-Step 4.
+__Step 4__.
 'Control Button Drag' from the MidpointSlider on your scene to your associated ViewController class.
 Choose the following options to create an action method:

 * Connection = Action
 * Name = handleValueChanged (or any other meaningful action method name)